Cooperizdabest/PryoManiacs/README.md

-Screw you
+Screw you.
-No thank you
+No thank you,
+I would rather you not.